 Abilify (aripiprazole) is an atypical antipsychotic developed by Otsuka Pharmaceutical Co., Ltd. In 1999, Otsuka partnered with Bristol-Myers Squibb (BMS) to complete development, obtain approvals, and market aripiprazole in the U.S. In November 2002, it was approved by the FDA for the treatment of schizophrenia in adults.
 In October 2007, the FDA approved Abilify for the treatment of schizophrenia in adolescents aged 13-17 years.
 In 2004, it was approved to treat symptoms related to Bipolar I Disorder in adults.
 Later in 2008, it was approved to treat patients 10 to 17 years old.
 This was followed by an approval for the treatment of unipolar depression as an adjunct with an antidepressant medication in November 2007.
 In 2009, it was approved to treat irritability associated with an autistic disorder for patients 6 to 17 years old.
+Abilify is not approved for the treatment of dementia-related psychosis.
+Elderly patients treated with antipsychotic drugs for dementia-related psychosis are at an increased risk of death.

 Young patients with depression and elderly patients with dementia consuming Abilify are found to be at a high risk of suicidal thoughts or actions.
 It also increases the risk of developing diabetes.